Materials-Consortia/OPTIMADE/optimade.rst

 - **Description**: The indexes of a set of frames that give a good but very brief overview of the trajectory.
   The first frame could for example be a starting configuration, the second a transition state and the third the final state.
 - **Type**: list of integers
-- **Requirements/Conventions**: The values MUST be larger than or equal to 0 and e less than nframes.
+- **Requirements/Conventions**: The values MUST be larger than or equal to 0 and less than nframes.

   - **Support**: OPTIONAL support in implementations, i.e., MAY be :val:`null`.
   - **Query**: Support for queries on this property is OPTIONAL.